siffiejoe/lua-moon/README.md

 party program), you are out of luck.
 This header file tries to reexport the Lua API from the shared library linked to your plugin to make it available for extension modules.
-It relies on some platform specific tricks, so it probably won't work on everywhere.
+It relies on some platform specific tricks, so it probably won't work everywhere.

 ####                         `MOON_DLFIX`                         ####